 The CAT shares certain similarities with other viewpoints.
 Like so-called "basic emotion" approaches, it is an evolutionary view.
-Instead of assuming that natural selection sculpted domain-specific mechanism for each emotion (a position which suffers from the weaknesses of the "adaptationist programme" discussed out by Gould and Lewontin, 1979), we hypothesize that the brain's functional architecture contains domain-general processes that interact and from which emotions emerge.
+Instead of assuming that natural selection sculpted a domain-specific mechanism for each emotion (a position which suffers from the weaknesses of the "adaptationist programme" discussed by Gould & Lewontin, 1979), we hypothesize that the brain's functional architecture contains domain-general processes that interact and from which emotional episodes emerge.
 In principle, domain-general processes are favored by evolution for their efficiency and flexibility (Laland & Brown, 2002).
-In addition, like "basic emotion" approach, our view is that emotional episodes can contain species-general elements (actions that all species share, such as behavioral adaptations, such as freezing, fleeing, or fighting); in our view, however, there is no one to one mapping between a specific behavioral adaptation (e.g., freezing) and an emotion category (e.g., fear) (Barrett, 2012; see also Gross & Canteras, 2012).
-Furthermore, species-general processes are not sufficient for emotion; species-specific processes that exist in only humans (or perhaps in limited form in great apes), such as abstract emotion concepts and language, are also required.
-Finally, like the "basic emotion" view, the CAT is inspired by Darwin's insights (Barrett, 2013); we take our lead from On the Origin of Species, however, which contained conceptual advances (e.g., population thinking) that are absent from the more essentialist thinking in The Expression of Emotion in Man and Animals which "basic emotion" writers often cite as their inspiration.
+In addition, like the "basic emotion" approach, our view is that emotional episodes can contain species-general elements (actions that all species share, such as behavioral adaptations, like freezing, fleeing, or fighting); in our view, however, there is no one-to- one mapping between a specific behavioral adaptation (e.g., freezing) and an emotion category (e.g., fear; Barrett, 2012; see also C. T. Gross & Canteras, 2012).
+Furthermore, species-general processes are not sufficient for emotion; species-specific information that exist only in humans (or perhaps in limited form in great apes), such as abstract emotion concepts and language, are also required.
+Finally, like the "basic emotion" view, the CAT is inspired by Darwin's insights (Barrett, 2013); we take our lead from On the Origin of Species (Darwin, 1859/1964), however, which contained conceptual advances (e.g., population thinking) that are absent from the more essentialist thinking in The Expression of Emotion in Man and Animals (Darwin, 1872/2005) which "basic emotion" writers often cite as their inspiration.

 Like other views, the CAT is a functional account of emotions (Barrett, 2012).
-An emotion is enacted when embodied conceptual knowledge is brought on line to shape the perception of a physical state, binding that physical state to an event in the world (so that the physical changes in the body are experienced as "about" something in the world).
+An emotion is enacted when embodied conceptual knowledge is brought on-line to shape the perception of a physical state, binding that physical state to an event in the world (so that the physical changes in the body are experienced as "about" something in the world).
 A body state or an action has physical functions (e.g., changes in respiration might regulate autonomic reactivity or widened eyes increase the size of the visual field), but these events do not intrinsically have functions as an emotion; events are assigned those functions in the act of categorizing them as emotion during the construction of a situated conceptualization.